-- Concentration of alcohol– If a hand sanitizer only has 60% alcohol concentration, it’ll evaporate a little more quickly and become less effective faster.
+- Concentration of alcohol– If a sanitizer for hands only has 60% alcohol concentrations, it’ll evaporate a little more quickly and become less effective faster.
 This is partially why Dr. Brite’shand sanitizer products all reach a minimum of 70% alcohol concentration before being shipped out to users.

-- Amount of hand sanitizer – Larger amounts of hand sanitizer often last a little longer.
+- Amount of hand sanitizer – Larger amounts of alcohol based sanitizers for hands often last a little longer.
 That’s just because they have more alcohol in their containers to evaporate, so it takes longer for that 90% benchmark to be hit.Dr.
 Brite’s 1-gallon jug of hand sanitizer is a good choice for bulk hand sanitizer needs for this reason and more.

 Can Hand Sanitizer Still Be Effective Past the Expiration Date?

 Technically, yes.
-If a hand sanitizer product drops to 89% alcohol concentration (in relation to what is printed on the label), it can still do a pretty good job of eliminating germs and bacteria.
-However, the FDA recommends that you try to replace any expired hand sanitizer to maximize your chances of thoroughly disinfecting any surface you use the sanitizer with.
+If a sanitizer for hands product drops to 89% concentration of alcohol (in relation to what is printed on the label), it can still do a pretty good job of eliminating germs and bacteria.
+However, the FDA recommends that you try to replace any expired hand sanitizers to maximize your chances of thoroughly disinfecting any surface you use the sanitizer with.

 But remember to purchase some new hand sanitizer at your earliest opportunity!